OpenITI-Training/ForkingExample/README.md

   - click the `Pull requests` button under the name of the repository
   - click the green `New pull request` button
   - Make sure your fork is on the right-hand side, and the upstream repo on the left-hand side; the arrow indicates in which direction your changes need to flow.
-  - Clikc the green `Create pull request` button
+  - Click the green `Create pull request` button
+  - Provide a title and description for your pull request and click the button.

 NB: the term "fork" does not refer to the eating utensil but to the imagery of a fork in a river, the place where a branch splits off from the main branch of a river: